Reinforcement Learning, Bit by Bit: Environment Proxies

 where $\overline{c}$ is to $c$ as $\overline{r}$ is to $r$.
 If $c=r$ then $Q_{\pi,\gamma, c} = Q_{\pi,\gamma}$.
 Cumulants serve to measure statistics of future observations that are not necessarily reflected by rewards.
 They can be thought of as {\it features of the future}.

 Consider using as a proxy $\proxy$ a parameterized representation $G_{\tilde{\theta}}: \states\times\actions \mapsto \Re^N$ intended to approximate a vector of $N$ GVFs

 where $\pi$, $\gamma$, and $c$ are vectors of policies, discount factors, and cumulants.
 Note that each policy $\pi_n$ could be a random policy like $\pi_*$ or $\pi_\target$, which is initially unknown, or a fixed policy.
 Such a proxy can represent much more than an approximation to $Q_*$.
 For example, $Q_* = Q_{\pi_*, 1,r}$ could be a single component, while others could reflect statistics that if learned would be helpful to decision-making, either to minimize expected shortfall or maximize information gain.
 By using such a proxy, the agent expands the scope of information retained from observations.
-As suggested by results of \cite{NIPS2017_1264a061}, which provides a case study that extends a DQN agent using GVFs specialized to the arcade game Ms. Pac-Man, such a proxy can reduce data requirements by orders of magnitude.
-An important area of research in reinforcement learning concerns the design of agents that discover useful general value functions rather than leverage prespecified ones \cite{NEURIPS2019_10ff0b5e}.
+As suggested by results of \citet{NIPS2017_1264a061}, which provides a case study that extends a DQN agent using GVFs specialized to the arcade game Ms. PacMan, such a proxy can reduce data requirements by orders of magnitude.
+An important area of research in reinforcement learning concerns the design of agents that discover useful general value functions rather than leverage prespecified ones \citep{NEURIPS2019_10ff0b5e}.
 In such situations, the proxy can be thought of as encoding, among other things, the vectors $\pi$, $\gamma$, and $c$, which the agent could learn, so that the epistemic state retains information relevant to identifying these objects.

 Benefits of GVFs can be studied through the lens of our regret bound.
-Well-designed, GVFs can dramatically reduce the information ratio.
-This may reflect the gains in data efficiency reported in \cite{NIPS2001_1e4d3617}.
+Well-designed GVFs can dramatically reduce the information ratio.
+This may reflect the gains in data efficiency reported in \citet{NIPS2001_1e4d3617}.
+In Section \ref{se:gvf_comp}, we present simple computational examples that demonstrate some of these benefits.

-\subsubsection{Generative Models}
+\subsection{Generative Models}

 The types of proxies we have discussed -- policies, value functions, and general value functions -- do not enable simulation of agent-environment interactions.
 It may sometimes be beneficial to instead take the proxy to be a generative model $\proxy = \tilde{\environment}_{\tilde{\theta}} = (\actions, \observations, \tilde{\rho}_{\tilde{\theta}})$ within a parameterized class.
 To keep computational demands manageable, this would typically be much simpler than the true environment $\environment = (\actions, \observations, \rho)$, while still enabling simulation of interactions.
-The MuZero agent, for example, is designed around such a proxy \cite{schrittwieser2020mastering}.
+The MuZero agent, for example, is designed around such a proxy \citep{schrittwieser2020mastering}.